vippsas/vipps-developers/common-topics/landing-page.md

 * [PSP API](https://developer.vippsmobilepay.com/docs/APIs/psp-api)
 * [Recurring API](https://developer.vippsmobilepay.com/docs/APIs/recurring-api)

-### Generating a QR code to the Vipps landing page
+## Generating a QR code to the landing page

 If you have user-facing display, you may want to generate a QR code based on the landing page URL, instead of asking the user for their phone number.
-Scanning the QR code will take the user directly to the payment in the Vipps app.
+Scanning the QR code will take the user directly to the payment in the Vipps or MobilePay app.

 ![Demo QR code](images/demo-qr.png)